FHA Mortgage Program

 To qualify for the FHA Mortgage Program borrowers must meet certain eligibility requirements.
 We review the key borrower qualification requirements below.

-The FHA mortgage program typically requires that borrowers have a minimum credit score of 580 although there are some cases where borrowers can qualify for an FHA mortgage with a credit score less than 580 and certain FHA programs may require a credit score greater than 580.
-Lower scores are permitted under certain circumstances for borrowers who otherwise have strong financial profiles.
-For example, making a larger down payment, having a steady job history or having strong monthly income and relatively low debt are factors that may enable borrowers to qualify for an FHA loan with a lower credit score.
+The FHA mortgage program typically requires that borrowers have a minimum credit score of 580 if you make a 3.5% down payment and a minimum score of only 500 if you make at least a 10% down payment.
 The minimum credit score required to qualify for an FHA loan is lower than for most other no or low down payment mortgage programs, which means more credit-challenged borrowers are eligible for the FHA program.
 We recommend that you review your credit score six months to a year before you start the mortgage process to address potential issues.
 Please note that some lenders may apply their own minimum credit score requirement that is higher than the FHA guideline so be sure to check with your lender to determine their mortgage qualification requirements.

 Borrower Debt-to-Income Ratio